Green Bay Packers Sign Kyle Fuller To Offer Sheet, Chicago Bears Are Expected To Match

 When it comes to NFL free agent cornerback Kyle Fuller, the Green Bay Packers began a game of chicken with the Chicago Bears.
-There are circulating reports that the Bears call the Packers’ bluff?
-Fuller had his best season with the Chicago Bears last year and he could have joined their most hated rivals in the next five days.
+There are circulating reports that the Bears will call the Packers’ bluff.
+Fuller had his best season with the Chicago Bears last year, and he could have joined their most hated rivals in the next five days.

 According to the Chicago Tribune, the Green Bay Packers had reached an agreement with Kyle Fuller on an offer sheet on Friday afternoon.
 In doing so, the Chicago Bears had five days to either match the terms of the agreement or let Fuller join the Packers.
 According to a tweet by NFL.com’s Ian Rapoport, the word is that the Bears will choose to match the Packers’ offer.